An ideally perfect place, especially in its social, political, and moral aspects.

-The culture of the good guys in the first Chronicles of Thomas Covenant is a utopian one-with-nature form of Communism.
+The culture of the good guys in the first Chronicles of Thomas Covenant is a utopian one-with-nature form of communism.
 This works, because everyone has a "health-sense" that makes them sensitive to their environment so that it actively hurts them if a neighbor/rock/potted plant is starving, ill, or mentally disturbed.

 The idea above is mercilessly spoofed in the Stanislaw Lem short story "Altruizine" (from The Cyberiad).
 An idealistic alien robot clandestinely alters the human inhabitants of a planet to possess such a sense.
-After the ensuing carnage, the robot is found out and the humans show it their "gratitude" by crushing it into a cube and shooting it into space.
+After the ensuing chaos, the robot is found out and the humans show it their "gratitude" by crushing it into a cube and shooting it into space.

 Heinlein was actually fond of deconstructing utopias.
 None of the societies he described are really utopian and the one in Starship Troopers is accepted by the masses simply because it works satisfactorily.
 It effectively deconstructs the utopia largely because of this and that the other methods of governing worked as well, though badly, and it is indicated that the society in the novel is just as faulty and came about largely because of the collapse of the previously existing systems, leaving no apparent better alternative.

 Gradually subverted in Strugatsky Brothers's Noon Universe.
-While the early installments portrayed the world of the 22nd Century as a more-or-less straight-forward Communist utopia, later novels began to subtly undermine this picture.
+While the early installments portrayed the world of the 22nd Century as a more-or-less straight-forward communist utopia, later novels began to subtly undermine this picture.
 Characters found themselves facing problems that clashed with their utopian mindset, the supposedly just government was revealed to be increasingly ruthless and duplicitous and the 22nd century scarcity-free society was shown to breed a class of bored intellectuals who went to extreme lengths to make themselves feel useful.

 A more straight example is in works of I. Efremov: the "Andromeda Nebula", "Heart of Serpent" and "Hour of the Bull" all show us three consecutive eras of a communist utopia.
-However there is a Fridge Logic subversion once you realize parallels between Earth' society and that of Tormance, the Dystopia society introduced in the third book.
+However there is a Fridge Logic subversion once you realize parallels between Earth' society and that of Tormance, the dystopian society that's introduced in the third book.

 Ernest Callenbach's environmentalist utopia Ecotopia, in the novels Ecotopia and Ecotopia Emerginglinky.

 The titular setting of Dinotopia is based around a peaceful coexistence between dinosaurs and humans.
 You know, except for the carnosaurs in the Rainy Basin.
-And that one guy nobody likes who rants about how Dinotopia doesn't mean dinosaur utopia - it really means "terrible place".
+And that one guy nobody likes who rants about how Dinotopia doesn't mean dinosaur utopia-it really means "terrible place".
 He gets points for his Greek knowledge, but he's still a dork.
 But he does have a Nice Hat.

 In the Robert Sheckley short story Ticket to Tranai, the Earth-based protagonist has heard that the titular planet has no crime and no taxation.
 He finds out when he arrives that this is technically true, but only because there are no laws and the government employs muggers to take what it wants.

 People in Stanislaw Lem's world in The Futurological Congress could live life as they liked by taking pills which changed reality.
-Later the hero discovers that everything he's seen has been hallucinated because the government was hiding — with more drugs — that Earth is overcrowded and freezing and everyone will die soon.
+Later the hero discovers that everything he's seen has been hallucinated because the government was hiding-with more drugs-that Earth is overcrowded and freezing and everyone will die soon.

 Ray Bradbury's The Toynbee Convector provides a man-made utopia in Earth's future.
-In the present, Craig Bennett Stiles announced on a live TV brodcast that he had invented and successfully tested the first functional Time Machine.
+In the present, Craig Bennett Stiles announced on a live TV broadcast that he had invented and successfully tested the first functional Time Machine.
 While the machine shorted out on its maiden voyage, he did succeed in traveling 100 years into the future, procuring artifacts and video footage from the future and returning.
 He announced that within the next century, mankind would rise above its darker nature and abolish the evils that have plagued civilization; poverty, war, prejudice, hatred.
 We would wipe out all diseases, colonize the Solar System and live in perfect harmony with nature and with each other.
 100 years later, that future has indeed come to pass, and a reporter locates Stiles, still alive at 130, on the day that Stiles' younger self is set to arrive in the future.
 In the resulting interview, Stiles reveals that he never actually traveled through time; the time machine, artifacts and video footage were all created by a special-effects team.
 He believed that, at the end of the 20th century, the world was careening toward self-destruction, and that mankind needed a vision of a better world, even if he had to invent that vision himself.
 He created the lie, and the world chose to make it the truth.

-L. Neil Smith's The Probability Broach has his protagonist accidentally crossing over from a dystopian United States collapsing under a Big Brother government to an Alternate Universe where North America is a highly-advanced libertarian society.
+L. Neil Smith's The Probability Broach has his protagonist accidentally crossing over from a dystopian United States collapsing under a Big Brother government to an Alternate Universe where North America is a highly advanced libertarian society.

 Doctor Who had an episode actually called "Utopia", where it was a fabled respite from the horrors of a dying Universe.
 It constantly broadcast the message "Come to Utopia" on a loop, inspiring hope for anyone who was listening.
 The last humans spend the episode trying to reach it, finally setting off in a rocket by the end.
 However, there was no Utopia, or at least the last humans did not get to it.
 The Master, who was their leader in his previous, amnesiac form, finds them floating in space.
 They had converted themselves, using parts from the ship, into robotic Psychopathic Manchild cyborg kids who take joy in killing.
 The Master then brings the depressed psychotic masses to modern Earth.

-The United Federation of Planets is said to be Gene Roddenberry's idea of 'Utopia' — no poverty, disease, or war exists on the Earth of the 24th century.
+The United Federation of Planets is said to be Gene Roddenberry's idea of "utopia"-no poverty, disease, or war exists on the Earth of the 24th century.
 Deep Space Nine, though, pokes some pretty big holes in that idealistic view, with terrorism, war, and a 'secret police' cabal that will do anything to ensure that everyone is safe and sound.
 But since most of the stories of political intrigue were written after Roddenberry's death, it's hard to tell whether or not they're actually canon.

 Given the replicator along with other high technologies (such as in medicine), there is some justification for the end of poverty and disease, but war obviously is still around.
 It would also make sense for humans to pull together after the Third World War and first contact with the Vulcans.
-Still, there are clear problems - for one, the implications of many technologies are barely touched upon - and it hardly justifies the Planet of Hats thing.
+Still, there are clear problems-for one, the implications of many technologies are barely touched upon-and it hardly justifies the Planet of Hats thing.